swayamsivam37/centralized-license-service/Explanation.md

 ---

+### Activation at License-Key Level

+**Decision:**
+Activations are associated with license keys rather than individual licenses.

+**Why:**
+End-user products typically activate a single license key that unlocks multiple products or add-ons.

+**Alternative considered:**
+Tracking activations per license.

+**Why rejected:**
+It would require multiple activations per instance and complicate validation.

+---

+### Idempotent Activation Requests

+**Decision:**
+Activating the same license key for the same instance is idempotent.

+**Why:**
+Distributed clients may retry activation due to network failures.

+**Trade-off:**
+No explicit signal is returned indicating whether activation was newly created.

+---

+### Seat Limits (Designed but Not Implemented)

+**Decision:**
+Seat limits are intentionally not enforced.

+**Intended approach:**

+* Add `max_activations` at license or license-key level
+* Count active activations (`deactivated_at IS NULL`)
+* Enforce limits transactionally
+* Reject activations when exceeded

+**Why not implemented:**
+Seat limits add concurrency and policy complexity beyond the scope of this exercise.

+---

 ### Scaling and Evolution Plan

 * Add authentication and authorization per brand
-* Introduce activation tracking and seat limits
+* Enforce seat limits
-* Add audit logs and domain events
+* Introduce audit logs and domain events
-* Introduce caching for read-heavy validation endpoints
+* Cache read-heavy validation endpoints
 * Map domain errors to proper HTTP status codes

 ---